SangamPradhan/Breakout-Game/README.md

 I watched a youtube video and learned on making such simple Javascript Project

-### Are there any course requirements or prerequisites?
+### Are there any project requirements or prerequisites?
-* This is a course for people who have never coded and would like to learn
+* This is a simple project for people like me (as a beginer) who have interest in coding and would like to learn.

 ### What this project is for:
 * For beginners with an understanding of the fundamentals of JavaScript.